datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 navigate to the workshop directory.
 If you are working in IPython Notebook be sure that you start your notebook in the workshop directory.

-A quick aside that there are Python libraries like [OS Library][os-lib] that can work with our directory structure, however, that is not our focus today.
+Note: while there are Python libraries like [OS Library][os-lib] that can work with our directory structure, that is not our focus today.

 ### Our Data

-For this lesson, we will be using the Portal Teaching data, a subset of the data from Ernst et al
+For this lesson, we will be using the Portal Teaching data, a subset of the data from Ernst et al.
 [Long-term monitoring and experimental manipulation of a Chihuahuan Desert ecosystem near Portal, Arizona, USA][ernst].